MikeSteiner/birthday-only/README.md

 ## Start the application

 Run `npx nx serve birthday-only` to start the development server.
 Happy coding!
+Run `npm run start:server` to start the json-server as backend server.

 ## Build for production